What's the Life Cycle of a Fly?

 The life expectancy of a fly has some bearing on how much damage the pest can do.
 Their rate of reproduction also marks the severity of an infestation.

 How long do house flies live?An average house fly lives about a month.
 In that time, females can lay five to six batches of eggs.
 Although they’re more active in the summer, house flies reproduce year-round.

 How long do fruit flies live?The lifespan of a fly can also depend on the species.
 For example, fruit flies live a little longer than house flies.
 These insects die after about 40 to 50 days.
 Like house flies, they can yield several generations during this time.
 Just one female fruit fly can produce up to 500 offspring.

 In addition to overwhelming homeowners with numbers, house flies spread disease and fruit flies spoil food.
 Instead of wondering how long flies live and hoping the problem goes away, residents can act to prevent and limit issues.
 Repairing window screens so flies don’t get inside, cleaning trash and garbage containers and regularly cleaning sink drains helps with exclusion.

 However, established infestations may require special treatments.
-Since handling pesticides can be dangerous, call on the trained technicians at Orkin to deal with fly problems.
+Since handling pesticides can be dangerous, call on the trained Pros at Orkin to deal with fly problems.

 Dig Deeper on House Flies

 Our customer care team is available for you 24 hours a day.

 Our local Pros are the pest experts in your area.